A Method with Convergence Rates for Optimization Problems with Variational Inequality Constraints: Introduction

 \subsection{Summary of contributions}

 Our main contributions are as follows:

 \textbf{(i)} \textit{Development of a single timescale method equipped with convergence rate guarantees}: In addressing \cref{prob:main}, we develop an efficient first-order method called averaging randomized block iteratively regularized gradient (aRB-IRG).
 The proposed method is single timescale in the sense that, unlike the SR approach, it does not require solving a VI at each iteration.
 Instead, it only uses evaluations of the mapping $F$ and the subgradient of the objective function $f$ at each iteration.
 In the first part of the paper, we consider the case where the set $X$ is bounded.
 We let $f$ be a subdifferentiable merely convex function and $F$ be a monotone mapping.
-In \cref{thm:a-IRG_rate_results}, we derive a suboptimality convergence rate in terms of the mean of the objective function values.
-We also derive a convergence rate for the infeasibility that is characterized by the mean of a dual gap function.
-In the second part of the paper, we consider the case where the set $X$ is unbounded and $f$ is smooth and strongly convex.
+In \cref{thm:a-IRG_rate_results}, we derive a suboptimality convergence rate in terms of {the expected value of the objective function}.
+We also derive a convergence rate for the infeasibility that is characterized by {the expected value} of a dual gap function. {We also derive deterministic variants of the aforementioned convergence rates when we suppress the randomized block-coordinate scheme.} In the second part of the paper, we consider the case where the set $X$ is unbounded and $f$ is smooth and strongly convex.
 Utilizing the properties of the Tikhonov trajectory, we establish the global convergence of the scheme in an almost sure and a mean sense.
 To the best of our knowledge, this work appears to be the first paper that provides the two rate statements for problems of the form \cref{prob:main}.
-In particular, the complexity analysis in this work improves the results in several previous papers including~\cite{XuViscosity2004,KoshalNedichShanbhag2013,KannanShanbhag2012,FarzadMathProg17,FarzadHarshalACC19,FarzadSIOPT20}.
+In particular, the complexity analysis in this work {contributes to the existing convergence theory} in several previous papers including~\cite{XuViscosity2004,KoshalNedichShanbhag2013,KannanShanbhag2012,FarzadMathProg17,FarzadHarshalACC19,FarzadSIOPT20}.
 Moreover, in the special case where the VI constraints represent the optimal solution set of an optimization problem, \cref{prob:main} captures a class of bilevel optimization problems.
-This class of problems has been studied in a number recent papers in deterministic~\cite{Solodov2007,BeckSabach2014,SabachShtern2017,GarrigosRosascoVilla2018}, stochastic \cite{FarzadOMS19}, and distributed regimes \cite{FarzadPushPull2020}.
+This class of problems has been studied in a number of recent papers in deterministic~\cite{Solodov2007,BeckSabach2014,SabachShtern2017,GarrigosRosascoVilla2018}, stochastic \cite{FarzadOMS19}, and distributed regimes \cite{FarzadPushPull2020}.
 However, the complexity analysis in the aforementioned papers lacks a suboptimality rate, or lacks an infeasibility rate, or requires much stronger assumptions such as strong convexity and smoothness of $f$.

 \textbf{(ii)} \textit{Advancing the convergence rate properties of the randomized block-coordinate schemes}: Block-coordinate schemes, and specifically their randomized variants, have been widely studied in addressing the standard optimization problems (e.g., see \cite{Nesterov2012,RicktarikTakac2014,ShwartzZhang2013,Dang15,FarzadSetValued18}).
 However, in addressing VI problems, there are only a handful of recent papers, including \cite{LeiShanbhag2020,FarzadSetValued18}, that employ this technique and are equipped with rate guarantees.
 The aforementioned papers address standard VI problems that can be viewed a special case of the model \cref{prob:main} where $f(x):=0$.
 In this work, we extend the convergence and rate analysis of the randomized block-coordinate schemes to the much broader regime of optimization problems with CVI constraints.